ArctosDB/arctos/.github/ISSUE_TEMPLATE/agent-split-request.md

 **Affected Collections**
 Please list the collections that will be affected and would use the new agent.
 If possible provide Github usernames for those who might have an interest in the split.

+**Agent change tool**
+For any collection that needs to change to the agent created as part of this split, follw the instructions at [How to Batch Update Agents](https://handbook.arctosdb.org/how_to/How-to-Batch-Update-Agents.html)

 Please add this issue to the Agents Project.

 @ArctosDB/agents-committee